Guaranteed to Keep Kids Competitive After School With Wii

 Wii could never replace a fitness class, but it is a doable substitute if you can't make it to the athletic club, which moms experience quite often.

-Nintendo is not the end all to keeping active.
+Nintendo is not the end-all of keeping active.
 There are other manufacturers of interacting games with motion controls.
 For instance, Microsoft delivers Project Natal accessory for the Xbox 360.
-Natal combines the Wii concept with a senor bar, camera, microphone and hi-tech motion sensors.
+Natal combines the Wii concept with a sensor bar, camera, microphone, and hi-tech motion sensors.
 The idea is to create a fully interactive interface but never picking up a game controller.
 Mom and kids will be able to use a combination of voice commands and gestures.
-To top that off, they even scan their own real-world objects to use in the game.
+To top that off, they even scan their real-world objects to use in the game.